 Both coastal clean-ups and “Fishing for litter” are mitigating actions that address reducing the amount and effects of pollution once the leakage of plastic debris has already occurred.
 Currently there is increasing focus on addressing marine plastic pollution from a preventive perspective through avoiding the leakage of plastic in the environment and avoiding the unsustaible use of plastic where possible.
 Artic states and communities are developing to different degrees strategies to address plastic production, consumption and waste management but to our knowledge there is no Arctic framework working on this direction.

-Ongoing local, national, or international monitoring efforts covering the Arctic region will be compiled in order to have an understanding of the thematic and geographic scope of the tools available to monitor the evolution of marine plastic pollution in the Arctic.

 Monitoring

-Ongoing local, national or international monitoring efforts covering the Arctic region will be compiled in order to have an understanding of the thematic and geographic scope of the tools available to monitor the evolution of marine plastic pollution in the Arctic.Monitoring of marine plastic pollution is crucial to assess the effectiveness of measures implemented.
+[Ongoing national or international monitoring efforts covering the Arctic region will be compiled in order to have an understanding of the thematic and geographic scope of the tools available to monitor the evolution of marine plastic pollution in the Arctic.]

+Monitoring of marine plastic pollution is crucial for assessing the effectiveness of measures implemented.

-In the framework of OSPAR (Convention for the Protection of the Marine Environment of the North-East Atlantic) an extensive monitoring program is implemented for waters of the Arctic region of the area covered under the convention encompassing the Norwegian and Greenland Seas and the western part of the Barents Sea.
-OSPAR currently assesses beach litter (OSPAR, 2017a), seabed litter (OSPAR, 2017b) (OSPAR, 2017b) and plastic particles in Fulmars stomachs (OSPAR, 2015 (OSPAR Commission, 2015)) indicators, as part of its monitoring and assessment programme.
+Under the framework of OSPAR (Convention for the Protection of the Marine Environment of the North-East Atlantic), an extensive monitoring program has been implemented for waters of the Arctic region in the area covered under the convention encompassing the Norwegian and Greenland Seas and the western part of the Barents Sea.
+OSPAR currently assesses beach litter (OSPAR, 2017a), seabed litter (OSPAR, 2017b) and plastic particles in the stomachs of fulmars stomachs (OSPAR Commission, 2015) indicators, as part of its monitoring and assessment programme.
 These allow the abundance, trends and composition of marine litter in the OSPAR Maritime Area to be determined for different marine compartments (coast, seafloor and floating).
-OSPAR is currently also working to develop a new indicator on microplastics in sediments.
-Nowadays there are a total of 17 beaches monitored in Greenland, 6 in Iceland, 1 in Faroe Islands, 3 in mainland Norway and 2 in Svalbard.
-This extensive monitoring scheme is producing a wealth of valuable information but the integration and comparison of the OSPAR beach data needs to be done with caution.
-For example, the Governor of Svalbard has been undertaking the annual beach surveys in Brucebukta (since 2001) and Luftskipodden (since 2012) in accordance with OSPAR monitoring methods (MOSJ, 2016).
-The data is reported to OSPAR but it is not possible to compare Brucebukta to other OSPAR beaches because it is situated on the inside of Prins Karls Forland and therefore sheltered from heavy input of drifting marine litter (Hallanger and Gabrielsen, 2018)The monitoring of plastic particles in Fulmars has been carried out more exhaustively in the North Sea where the method was originally developed and from where multiyear temporal series are available but data from certain periods is available for Faroe Island, Iceland and Svalbard.
-As mentioned before this monitoring methodology has also been applied to monitor fulmars in the Northwest Atlantic and the Northwest Pacific allowing comparison within and across different regions of the Arctic (Avery-Gomm et al., 2017)(Avery-Gomm 2017).
-Provencher et al., 2017 and Avery-Gomm Avery-Gomm et al. (2017)Provencher et al. (2017)et al., 2017 praise the use of standardized methods and the formal establishment of a monitoring scheme for the Northwest Atlantic following the OSPAR methodology to evaluate the success of plastic pollution mitigation efforts and progress towards environmental targets.
-Seabed litter data collected according to the OSPAR protocol is for now not available for the Arctic Region (OSPAR, 2017c (OSPAR, 2017b)).
+OSPAR is also currently working to develop a new indicator on microplastics in sediments.
+Nowadays, there are a total of 17 beaches monitored in Greenland, six in Iceland, one in Faroe Islands, three in mainland Norway and two in Svalbard.
+This extensive monitoring scheme is producing a wealth of valuable information on types and compostion of litter items.
+However, as most Arctic beaches have only recently been added to the monitoring network, the datasets do not yet sufficient temporal coverage for the calculation of statistically significant trends in the amounts of overall litter or individual litter items, although this will improve in the future.
+The monitoring of plastic particles in fulmars has been carried out more exhaustively in the North Sea where the method was originally developed and where multiyear temporal series are available, although data for certain periods is available for the Faroe Islands, Iceland and Svalbard.
+As mentioned before this monitoring methodology has also been applied to monitor fulmars in the Northwest Atlantic and the Northwest Pacific allowing comparison within and across different regions of the Arctic (Avery-Gomm et al., 2017).
+Avery-Gomm et al. (2017) and Provencher et al. (2017) praise the use of standardized methods and the formal establishment of a monitoring scheme for the Northwest Atlantic following the OSPAR methodology to evaluate the success of plastic pollution mitigation efforts and progress towards environmental targets.
+Seabed litter data collected according to the OSPAR protocol is currently not available for the Arctic Region (OSPAR, 2017b).